 As a native of Washington State, Deva Marie grew up in a family of artists who encouraged her to follow her dream of being a performer.
 Her father was a jazz musician and photographer, and her mother was a dancer.
 Whether it was the occasional burst of enthusiastic freeform dance in the kitchen or plunking joyously on the piano, Deva Marie recognized her passion for performance early, and began studying vocal performance at twelve years old.

-Deva Marie dreams of becoming a voice for children’s animation and empowering female video game characters, and becoming the first American companion on Doctor Who.
-Above all, Deva Marie seeks to tell meaningful stories that touch people’s hearts through her performances.
+Deva Marie dreams of becoming a voice for children’s animation and empowering female video game characters, as well as becoming the first American companion on Doctor Who.
+Above all, Deva Marie seeks to tell meaningful stories that touch people’s hearts.